yatharthk2/FaceInpainting/readme.md

   </a>

   <p align="center">
-    <h3 align="center">An awesome image reconstruction project using concepts of partial convolution</h3>
+    <h3 align="center">An image reconstruction project using concepts of partial convolution</h3>
     <br />
     <a href="https://github.com/yatharthk2/Inpainting"><strong>Explore the docs »</strong></a>
     <br />